smalos/nuBuilder4-Bug-Tracker/20200513_fastform_default_null.md

 ### Issue:

 I just created a test form with 3 Fields on it.
-If I add a entry and don't fill in all 3 fields I get a SQL ERROR.
+If I add an entry and don't fill in all 3 fields I get a SQL ERROR.
 Here I only fill in field 1 and 2:

 ````
 CODE: SELECT ALL